Nazi Germany and Modern Russia

 The Russian idea

 It’s a philosophical term, a number of concepts expressing the ideas of historical uniqueness, special mission and global purpose of the Russian people and, in a broader sense, the Russian state.
 The term “Russian idea” became known outside Russia after philosopher Vladimir Solovyov voiced his report “The Russian Idea” in Paris in 1888.
-This term was widely used in the 19th and 20th centuries by such Russian philosophers as Eugene Trubetskoy, Vasily Rozanov, Vyacheslav Ivanov, Semyon Frank, Georgy Fedotov, Lev Karsavin, Ivan Ilyin, Ivan Solonevich, Nikolai Berdyaev, Nikolai Trubetskoy, Georgy Fedotov, Nikolai Ustryalov and others.
+This term was widely used in the 19th and 20th centuries by such Russian philosophers as Eugene Trubetskoy, Vasily Rozanov, Vyacheslav Ivanov, Semyon Frank, Georgy Fedotov, Lev Karsavin, Ivan Ilyin, Ivan Solonevich, Nikolai Berdyaev, Nikolai Trubetskoy, Nikolai Ustryalov and others.

 Russian Idea